I am a civic designer, community organizer, and digital strategist.

 Slow and Steady Wins the Race FW14

-In reaction to the current immigration rulings, I'm working on a project that aims to explore the emotional and physical weight carried by undocumented immigrants in their journey traveling to and staying in the United States—what they brought along and what they left behind.
+In reaction to the current immigration policies, I'm working on a series of wearable tech to explore the weight carried by undocumented immigrants in their journey traveling to the United States—what they brought along and what they left behind.

-The audio file will consist of personal stories and a compilation of sounds that evoke memories of home for the narrator.
+The audio file consists of stories and sounds that evoke memories of home for the narrator.
 GPS can be turned on or off in case of ICE raids, arrests, deportation, and detention.
 GPS location report will be sent to the narrator’s listed emergency contact(s) to notify partners, family members, and/or friends of their whereabouts.